Edb83/moose-juice/TESTING.md

 Bug 12: sorting products by rating worked fine in mySQL but not in Postgres, appearing to order by nulls first
 Solution: using F function with nulls_last=True as argument in separate conditional for sortkey == 'average_rating'

+Bug 13: in Postgres orders are somtimes saved twice and have no grand total attached to them
+Solution: